RhetTbull/osxphotos/README.md

                           tag names.
 You must specify group (e.g. EXIF, IPTC, etc) as used in `exiftool -G`. exiftool must be installed in the path to use this template.
+{searchinfo.holiday}      Holiday names associated with a photo, e.g.
+                          'Christmas Day'; (Photos 5+ only, applied
+                          automatically by Photos' image categorization
+                          algorithms).
+{searchinfo.activity}     Activities associated with a photo, e.g. 'Sporting
+                          Event'; (Photos 5+ only, applied automatically by Photos' image categorization algorithms).
+{searchinfo.venue}        Venues associated with a photo, e.g. name of
+                          restaurant; (Photos 5+ only, applied automatically
+                          by Photos' image categorization algorithms).
+{searchinfo.venue_type}   Venue types associated with a photo, e.g.
+                          'Restaurant'; (Photos 5+ only, applied
+                          automatically by Photos' image categorization
+                          algorithms).
 ```

 Example: export all photos to ~/Desktop/export group in folders by date created